Asbestos disposal can be a confusing topic. This blog aims to shed some light on this topic.

 Aprons, Artex, Asbestos blankets, Asbestos cement roofs, Asbestos cloth, Asphalt roofing, Awnings and curtains, Battery insulation (loose fibre), Bitumen (adhesive and mastic), Brakes, Canopies, Car bodies, Carpets, Caulking, Cavity decking, Coffins, Cold water storage cisterns, Corrugated asbestos cement (3 and 6 inch), Corrugated cement roofs, Damp-proof sealant and paper, Drive belts, Electric cable coverings, Filters, Firefighting equipment, Floor tiles and flooring materials, Flue pipes, Garage roofs, Gas mask filters, Gaskets, Gloves and gauntlets, Guttering, Helmets, Insulating wire, Insulation materials (lagging and board), Mattress filling, Oil burning wicks, Packaging, Panel sheets, Paper and cardboard, Pipe coverings, Pipework, Plaster, Radiator covers, Rafters, Railway sleepers, Roof tiles, Roofing felt, Roofing shingles, Rope and string, Rugs, Sealants, Shed roofs, Spark plugs, Spray coatings, Storage heaters, Stove mats, Tape, Textured coatings (such as Artex), Theatre props (e.g. fake dust, cobwebs, snow etc.), Tiles, Twine and thread, Ventilation ducts, Vinyl tiles, Wadding, Wall plugging compound, Wallboard, Welding rod coatings & Window sills and boxes.

-**Note : Asbestos is a dangerous material and appropriate care should always be taken, please follow this link for guidance: http://www.hse.gov.uk/asbestos/index.htm
+**Note : Asbestos is a dangerous material and appropriate care should always be taken.

 We are based in Dorset, but our reach is Nationwide, and we at The Waste Group can provide Asbestos collection throughout the UK.

-If you have any questions with regards to asbestos, please call our office on: 0800 652 0160 Our knowledgeable and friendly staff will be able to assist you.
+If you have any questions regarding how to dispose of Asbestos safely, please call our office on: 0800 652 0160 Our knowledgeable and friendly staff will be able to assist you.